 “For a short time here Scoop was in charge of a barracks, and then later joined the wood detail, a group of about 75 officers and men who had the job of gathering the wood necessary for the camp.
 Although hard work, Scoop liked it and as a result, they were able to obtain a bit extra food for themselves and also had the opportunity to get outside the camp each day.
 Scoop stayed on this job until about Christmas of 1943 when the camp doctors ordered him to quit.
 The work was just too much for some for the diet we were getting.”

-The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
-The sickest POWs were sent there to die.
-The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
+The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
+Each man had approximately an area of 2 feet by 6 feet to lie in.
+The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
+Medical records kept at the camp show he was admitted to the hospital on June 12, 1942, and tested for tuberculosis.
+No date of discharge was given.
+The Japanese put a fence up around the building to protect themselves and would not go into the area.
+There were two rolls of wooden platforms around the perimeter of the building.
+The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
+Most of those who entered the ward died.
+The Japanese put a fence up around the building to protect themselves and would not go into the area.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.
 At some point, during his time in the camp, Leroy contracted malaria.

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
 The death was still 9 POWs a day into December until Red Cross Packages were given out at Christmas.
 In addition, changes were made in the latrines which help slow the spread of disease.